 Packing for your (almost) zero waste camping trip in Iceland

-If you are hiring a campervan or a motorhome with us, it will come with a basic camping kitchen kit.
+If you are hiring a motorhome or a campervan with us, it will come with a basic camping kitchen kit.
 Just tell us how many people are in your group and we will cover the tableware and cutlery.
 As mentioned, Reykjavík’s gear shops often hire out extra items for a small fee.

 Be sure to bring a few of your favorite ingredients with you since cooking is bound to be a part of your travel plan at some point.
 Salt, pepper and your favorite dried herbs and spices are essential to jazzing up any regular meal.
 So, rather than buying whole containers of them in Iceland that you won’t finish, pack yourself a camping chef's kit.